f3d-app/f3d/README.md

 # Configuration file

-All the comand-line options can be controlled using a configuration file.
+All the command-line options can be controlled using a configuration file.
-This configuration file uses the "long" version of the options in a json formatted file to provide default values for these options.
+This configuration file uses the "long" version of the options in a JSON formatted file to provide default values for these options.

-These options can be organized by block using a regular expression for each block in order to provide different default values for different filetype.
+These options can be organized by block using a regular expression for each block in order to provide different default values for the different filetypes.

 Using a command-line option will override the corresponding value in the config file.
 A typical config file may look like this :